7days: History and profile

 The circulation of the daily, which was confirmed by the BPA, was 62,532 copies for the last six months of 2011.
 For the first six-month period of 2013 the paper had a circulation of 61,494 copies.

+In 2016 it was acquired by Augustus Media owned Lovin Dubai media company.

 The paper was known for holding an editorial line independent of the remainder of the country's print media.
 It was folded on 22 December 2016.